Camus and the Meaning of Existential Rebellion

 Camus defined what a philosophy of rebellion should look like: "If...rebellion could found a philosophy it would be a philosophy of limits, of calculated ignorance, and of risk.
 He who does not know everything cannot kill everything."
 (Camus 231) Or, put another way, a little intellectual humility goes a long way in keeping us from killing each other.
 The greatest mass murderers of the last two centuries, rebels one and all, were supremely confident men absolutely convinced that what they were doing was right.

 Camus called for a more compassionate form of rebellion that respected human rights.
-When rebellion must occur, it should go no further than righting the wrong that provoked the revolt in the first place.
+When rebellion must occur, it should go no further than correcting the wrong that provoked the revolt in the first place.
 This kind of humane rebellion bound by limits rejects dogmatic absolutes as the dead-end path that leads to intellectual slavery and philosophical suicide.
 Camus wanted to show there was a different way.
 'There are certain limits beyond which you shall not go.'

 Rebellion needed limits; it had to stay grounded in reality and the messy day-to-day contradictions of human existence and not get lost in the fog of abstract theories from thick tomes incompatible with real life.
 On the other hand, if human dignity can only be upheld through violence, it's likely not worth the cost of the ticket, as Ivan Karamazov would say.
 Violence begets violence, and whatever noble intention sets off that initial act of revolt, it ends up corrupted by the brutal methods used to achieve those ends.
 The victim rebels and becomes the perpetrator; the roles reverse, and so it goes.

 Virtue taken to logical extremes generates its opposite.
-This is a theme which Camus constantly comes back to.
+This is a theme that Camus constantly comes back to.
 "Absolute freedom mocks at justice.
 Absolute justice denies freedom."
 (Camus 233) Unlimited freedom always ends with the strong preying on the weak.
 It ends in slavery.
 Remember that when someone talks of freedom as an absolute good.
 They make the mistake of believing that if something is good, then more of it must be better.
 That's a fallacy.
 The follow-up questions to such shallow thinking should be, 'good for whom?' or 'freedom for whom?'.
 Camus wrote, "On the contrary, rebellion puts total freedom up for trial.
 The object of its attack is exactly the unlimited power which authorizes a superior to violate the forbidden frontier."
 (Camus 226)

 On the other side, the idea of perfect justice will forever remain a utopian illusion.
 There is no such thing, and its blind pursuit suffocates freedom.
 Robespierre argued for terror as a means of imposing perfect justice on society.
 Terror was not the tactic of a tyrannical government but instead an expression of the people's general will.
 It was a tool for meting out revolutionary justice to the enemies of the people.
 As he chillingly put it, "Terror is only justice: prompt, severe and inflexible; it is then an emanation of virtue; it is less a distinct principle than a natural consequence of the general principle of democracy, applied to the most pressing wants of the country."